 Across Europe, Jews and Jewish communities are often caught in the crossfire of alarming and related trends.
-AJC’s strategic, on-the-ground presence in key European cities allows us to help shape and impact policy at the highest levels.
+American Jewish Committee’s strategic, on-the-ground presence in key European cities allows us to help shape and impact policy at the highest levels.

-Established following decades of pioneering AJC engagement with postwar Germany, the Berlin Ramer Institute is a leading forum for Middle East policy, transatlantic relations, and combating anti-Semitism and extremism.
+Established following decades of pioneering AJC engagement with postwar Germany, the AJC Berlin Lawrence and Lee Ramer Institute for German-Jewish Relations is a leading forum for Middle East policy, transatlantic relations, and combating antisemitism and extremism.

 Located in Warsaw, the Shapiro Silverberg Central Europe Office works with seven countries—Czechia, Estonia, Hungary, Latvia, Lithuania, Poland, and Slovakia.